emerald-dao/2-fungible-token/README.md

 <img src="https://i.imgur.com/hmS1eYZ.png" alt="error when getting tokens" />

 Again, this is because we haven't set up the user's account.
-This time, we will do it manually by clicking the `Setup Vault` button:
+We will do this again by clicking the `Setup Vault` button:

 <img src="https://i.imgur.com/4XEwntp.png" alt="setup vault for user account" />